DuendeSoftware/docs.duendesoftware.com/IdentityServer/v6/docs/content/quickstarts/2_interactive.md

     }
   ```
 * Request the resource by adding it to the *Scopes* collection on the OpenID
-  Connect handler configuration in *MvcClient\Program.cs*, and add a
+  Connect handler configuration in *MvcClient/Program.cs*, and add a
   [ClaimAction](https://docs.microsoft.com/en-us/dotnet/api/microsoft.aspnetcore.authentication.openidconnect.openidconnectoptions.claimactions?view=aspnetcore-6.0)
   to map the new claims returned from the userinfo endpoint onto user claims.
   ```csharp